Scholarship for Master's Students in Psychology 2021

-The Department of Psychology funds up to six (6) summer scholarships for masterstudents in Psychology - each 25 000 NOK.
-The scholarship is meant for students who would like to work on their Master thesis in the summer months June –August, replacing a summer job or who has extra expences connected to data-gathering.
+The Department of Psychology funds up to six (6) summer scholarships - each 25 000 NOK.
+The scholarship is meant for students who would like to work on their master's thesis (or publish it) in the summer months June – October, or who has extra expenses connected to data-gathering.

 The scholarship is applicable for:

-- Master students who are in their 1st year on the Master program, who are in the process of collecting data or starting work on their Master thesis.
+- Master's students who are in their 1st year on the master's programme, who are in the process of collecting data or starting work on their thesis.

-- Master students who are about to finish their degree and will hand in their thesis in the spring semester.
-They can apply if they would like to write a research article based on their Master thesis.
+- Master's students who are about to finish their degree and will hand in their thesis in the spring semester.
+They can apply if they would like to write a research article based on their master's thesis.

 - A concise and clear description of the research question in the project/article, stating the hypotheses and predictions and/or goals of the project.

 - A clear description of the conception and design of the project, how acquisition of data is going to (or did) take place (e.g., number of subjects, how many, etc.), methods and procedure, and how the analysis and interpretation of data is going to be (or was) performed.